enonic/xp-operator/README.md

 <img align="right" src="https://raw.githubusercontent.com/enonic/xp/master/misc/logo.png">
-<h1>Enonic Kubernetes Operator</h1>
+<h1>Enonic XP Kubernetes Operator</h1>

-The Enonic Kubernetes Operator is a piece of software runs on top of Kubernetes to help you manage your XP deployments.
+The Enonic XP Kubernetes Operator is a piece of software runs on top of Kubernetes to help you manage your XP deployments.

 - [Contents of this repository](#contents-of-this-repository)
 - [Usage](#usage)